Privacy Policy

 - for analysis, statistical and marketing purposes: exclusively with consent

-Data will only be transferred to analysis or marketing services (e.g. Google, Microsoft) if you have given your consent.
+Data will only be transferred to analytics or marketing services (e.g. Google, Microsoft) if you have given your consent for this.
 Further processing is carried out by the respective providers on their own responsibility.

 8.11.6 Transfers to third countries